peterkaczorowski/kicad-mac-builder/README.md

 [![Build Status](https://builder.wayneandlayne.com/buildStatus/icon?job=kicad-mac-builder-10.11-upload)](https://builder.wayneandlayne.com/job/kicad-mac-builder-10.11-upload) (master branch, all three DMGs, built from scratch on a new 10.11 VM for 10.11-10.13)

-If you are looking to run KiCad on your Mac, please use the instructions at http://kicad-pcb.org/download/osx/ instead of this.
-If you are looking to compile KiCad or improve KiCad packaging on MacOS, kicad-mac-packager may be able to help you.
+If you are looking to run KiCad on your Mac, please use the instructions at http://kicad.org/download/osx/ instead of this.
+If you are looking to compile KiCad or improve KiCad packaging on MacOS, kicad-mac-builder may be able to help you.

 Setup
 =====